Independent contractor benefits: a complete guide

 Greater earning potential

-Contractors often earn 20–40% more than employees in similar roles.
-You can charge market rates for your skills and get paid for every billable hour.
+Contractors often earn 20-40% more than employees in similar roles.
+You set your own rates based on market demand and your expertise, and you get paid for every billable hour or project you complete.

 Complete schedule control

 You choose when, where, and how much you work.
-This flexibility saves you commuting time and lets you design work around your lifestyle.
+This flexibility lets you design your schedule around your life rather than the other way around.

 Professional autonomy